 The award amount varies based on the funding source.
-For projects funded through the General IRF state funds, the maximum award is up to \$1,000,000 per project; however, an applicant may apply for less.
+The maximum award is up to \$1,000,000 per project; however, an applicant may apply for less.
 IRF awards may not be used as a substitute for other funds the applicant has already committed to a project.
-IRF state fund awards require at least a 1 to 1 match of IRF dollars.
+IRF awards require at least a 1 to 1 match of IRF dollars.